Antenatal Care at Various Clinics

 Antenatal clinic for check-ups & appointments

 Being pregnant is both exciting and scary at the same time.
-That’s why when it comes to your antenatal care, St John Medical offers a variety of specialised services by seasoned health professionals, who take both your physical and mental wellbeing into account.
+That’s why when it comes to your antenatal care, St John General Practice offers a variety of services by seasoned health professionals, who take both your physical and mental wellbeing into account.

-St John Medical in Cannington has a GP Obstetrician, a midwife and an onsite CTG machine – a specialised piece of equipment that can measure your baby's heart rate.
-To book an appointment with a GP Obstetrician, either book online or call our Cannington clinic on 9350 8000.
+St John General Practice in Cannington has a midwife and an onsite CTG machine and doppler – specialised pieces of equipment that can measure your baby's heart rate.
+Book online or call our Cannington clinic on 9350 8000.

 Armadale, Cockburn, Joondalup and Midland GPs can manage antenatal patients until they are 20 weeks pregnant and then will refer patients to be seen at the hospital.
 However they are still available for appointments right up until birth.